almaan/stereoscope/README.md

 ```

-The content of these ''W-files'' are the results that we are interested in, every section has its own ouput folder,
+These ''W-files'' are the results that we are interested in, every section has its own ouput folder,
 whilst the proportion estimate names are shared.
 These files are given in a matrix format [n_spots x n_types] where each
 element represent the proportion of a cell type within a specific spot.
-To further illustrate
+To further illustrate :

 ```console
 foo@bar:~$ head st-hippo1/W*tsv -n 5 | cut -f 1-5 | column -t